GoPro has completely revolutionized the photography & video world.

 The key is to practice.
 Remember that the field of view is pretty wide.
 So for example, if you turn the camera around at yourself, it’s better to aim the center of the lens at your chest rather than your face.

 Otherwise, the composition will be off, and you’ll have a bunch of empty sky above your head in the shot.

 A GoPro camera is not exactly a cheap investment.
 Mounts can sometimes fail, and shit happens.
 To prevent losing your camera, always use a leash of some kind.
 It’s possible to make a cheap tether with some thin but strong 3mm accessory climbing cord.

 I even use a tether when swimming, by stringing accessory cord from the GoPro head strap to my swim trunks, and it’s saved me a few times.
 Some people prefer the Floaty Back Door instead.

 Play with Different Angles

-Later when you are ready to edit together the video, combine the multiple shots to make it look like you had 3 or 4 different cameras shooting the same activity from separate angles.
+Later, when you’re ready to edit together the video, combine the multiple shots to make it look like you had 3 or 4 different cameras shooting the same activity from separate angles.
 This makes for a much more interesting and exciting video!
 It takes more time and planning, but it’s worth it.

 If possible, attempt to hold the camera with two hands, make sure all mounts are tightened down properly, and just pay attention to your movements.
 Slow and steady pans are preferable to flailing around like a maniac.

 Want more?
 Check out this review of our favorite (and least-favorite) GoPro accessories, plus our recommendations for the best alternative action cameras if you like the idea of a GoPro, but not the cost.